ThinkUpLLC/ThinkUp/docs/source/contribute/developers/writecode/styleguide/php.rst

 This is the Code Style guide for PHP.
 See the main :doc:`main page </contribute/developers/writecode/styleguide/index>` page for general guidelines and guides specific to other languages.

-Assume we’re using `the Drupal PHP coding style <http://drupal.org/coding-standards>`_ unless otherwise noted here.
+Assume we're using `the Drupal PHP coding style <http://drupal.org/coding-standards>`_ unless otherwise noted here.